 Undoubtedly, automation and digital transformation have made lives easier.
 A lone cloth weaver could stitch ten shirts a day; a machine can stitch a thousand.
 The weaver might have lost his job, but the machine created ten others.
 Digitalization has transformed the banking sector and made money transfer seamless.
 Automation has greatly standardized quality and eliminated human error.
 It has substantially revamped the medical field and allowed us to live longer and healthier.
 It is impossible to imagine a hospital without machines today.
 But that doesn’t mean doctors and nurses have lost their jobs!
 Digital transformation helps doctors arrive at a diagnosis quickly and accurately, while creating jobs in biotechnology and biomedical engineering.

 There is virtually no aspect of life which hasn’t been touched by digital transformation.
 From agriculture to medicine, banking to education, customer service to military – it has pervaded everything, and brought in a slew of jobs in the process.
 A 2019 OECD report stated that out of every ten new jobs created between 2006 and 2016, four were in digital-intensive areas, increasing overall employment by about 30 million.

 To sum it up, yes, the Model T indeed took a lot of horse carriages off the streets.
 But it also gave birth to thousands of automobile factory workers, car salesmen, automobile engineers, battery makers, gas station workers, mechanics – and of course, drivers.
 Digital transformation is here to stay and it will create millions of new jobs but it is imperative for us to reskill and adapt to this rapidly changing world to reap maximum benefits from it.

-PLM Nordic AS guarantees to reduce your costs and increase sales by using mix of Engineering & IT services suitable for your business.
-We help you succeed in this disruptive era using our digital transformation methodology. visit https://www.plmnordic.com
+We guarantee to increase sales and reduce costs using PLM and Digital Transformation technologies suitable for your business.
+We help you succeed in this disruptive era using our digital transformation methodology.
+For more details visit https://www.plmnordic.com